ghostdogpr/caliban/gateway-benchmark/README.md

 [GraphQL Gateways Benchmark](https://github.com/graphql-hive/graphql-gateways-benchmark).
 The revision is recorded once in [`upstream.env`](upstream.env); `prepare-upstream.sh` refuses any other checkout.

-The adapter acquires the four authored Federation schemas from the benchmark subgraphs, builds a normal `GatewayRuntime`, and serves it with `QuickAdapter`.
+The adapter acquires the four authored Federation schemas from the benchmark subgraphs, builds a normal `GatewayInterpreter`, and serves it with `QuickAdapter`.
 It does not consume the benchmark's serialized supergraph.
 It explicitly enables Caliban's default-disabled in-flight query deduplication for each remote source: overlapping identical queries share one running downstream call.
 The tested competitor versions use the equivalent behavior.
 A unique-header control is available so the benefit can be